 - Applications will be accepted on a rolling basis until the class is full.

-A Pulitzer Prize finalist, Luis Alberto Urrea is the bestselling author of seventeen books and a is member of the Latino Literature Hall of Fame.
-His latest novel, The House of Broken Angels, was named one of the best books of 2018 by NPR, the American Library Association, the San Francisco Chronicle, Newsday, and Kirkus Reviews, among others.
+A Pulitzer Prize finalist, Luis Alberto Urrea is the bestselling author of seventeen books and is a member of the Latino Literature Hall of Fame.
+His latest novel, The House of Broken Angels, was named one of the best books of 2018 by NPR, the American Library Association, Newsday, Kirkus Reviews, and the San Francisco Chronicle, among others.

-He is the recipient of an American Academy of Arts and Letters Literature award, and his collection of short stories, The Water Museum, was a finalist for the PEN/Faulkner Award for Fiction.
-Into the Beautiful North, his 2009 a novel, was selected as a National Endowment of the Arts Big Read and has been chosen by more than fifty cities and colleges as a community read.
+He is a Guggenheim fellow and the recipient of an American Academy of Arts and Letters Literature award.
+His collection of short stories, The Water Museum, was a finalist for the PEN/Faulkner Award for Fiction and Into the Beautiful North, his 2009 novel, was selected as a National Endowment of the Arts Big Read and has been chosen by more than fifty cities and colleges as a community read.
 Urrea’s nonfiction book, The Devil’s Highway: A True Story, was a finalist for both the Pulitzer Prize and the Kiriyama Prize and won the Lannan Literary Award for Nonfiction.
+His next novel, Goodnight, Irene, will be released in May 2023 by Little, Brown and Company.